vaastav/CS416-Tanks/report/REPORT.md

 * Pixel: a 2D game library in Go.
 * GoVector: generates a ShiViz-compatible vector-clock timestamped log of events.
-* DinvRT: Generates a ShiViz-compatible vector-clock timestamped log of events as well as traces of dumps from the system runs which can be used for invariant detection.
+* DinvRT: generates a ShiViz-compatible vector-clock timestamped log of events as well as traces of dumps from the system runs which can be used for invariant detection.

 # Evaluation